dillionlim/brainhack-til-2025/README.md

 #### Basic Prowler `helvetica`

 As a basic baseline for qualifiers, we used a basic A* algorithm to navigate between the map's four corners to search for the scout and head directly towards the scout if seen.

+#### Breadcrumb Trails

+For guards, an interesting idea is to make use of breadcrumb trails.
+Where a scout has collected points, the tiles will no longer have any points on them.
+When the scout passes through a narrow corridor, this leaves behind a "breadcrumb trail" of empty tiles that the guard can use to track down the scout.
+In practice, because the guards spawn far away from the scouts, this is rarely useful if the scout enters a large, open room.

 #### Greedily Estimating Scout Location